Northern Ireland: getting the right treatment and care

 • Ask your GP to refer you to a different neurologist

 Getting a second opinion from a different neurologist doesn’t automatically mean they’ll take over your care.
 If you want to be treated by the new neurologist you’ll need to arrange this with the hospital.
 The Patient and Client Council can help you with this.
-See Useful Organisations for more information about them.
+See organisations and guidelines for more information about them.

-If you need a service that is not available in Northern Ireland it may sometimes be possible to refer you to an English hospital such as the National Hospital for Neurology and Neurosurgery in London.
+If you need a service that is not available in Northern Ireland it may sometimes be possible to refer you elsewhere, such as the National Hospital for Neurology and Neurosurgery in London.

 What if I need extra care and support?